gpsoft/clonya/README.md

     $ PORT=8080 java -jar target/clonya-0.1.0-SNAPSHOT-standalone.jar

+# Export

+To start new project using `Clonya` as the template:

+    $ mkdir -p ../new-proj
+    $ git archive notsominimal |tar x -C ../new-proj
+    $ cd ../new-proj

 # Note

 We use `lein-ring` plugin only for releasing.
 During development, we let Figwheel hook the Ring handler and serves it through its own web server(not the Ring&Jetty setup).
 A caveat is that auto-reloading for CLJ doesn't work.